Crystal Palace vs Middlesbrough - Match Centre - Crystal Palace F.C.

 Attempt blocked.
 Jason Puncheon (Crystal Palace) left footed shot from outside the box is blocked.

-Offside, Middlesbrough.
-Lewis Wing tries a through ball, but Marcus Tavernier is caught offside.

-Attempt missed.
-Max Meyer (Crystal Palace) left footed shot from the left side of the box is close, but misses to the left.
-Assisted by Jason Puncheon.
+Attempt saved.
+Adlène Guédioura (Middlesbrough) left footed shot from outside the box is saved in the centre of the goal.
+Assisted by Fábio.

 corner